 How Many Repetitions Do You Need To Do?

-NOTE 2: You need to make sure you are playing precisely and with minimal tension.
-If you are not precise and not relaxed, this will NOT work.
+NOTE 1: You need to make sure you are playing with minimal tension.
+If you are not not relaxed, this will NOT work.
 Also, you should not expect unrealistic gains in skill, but you should expect improvement.
 If you're doing this correctly, you'll notice faster improvement than what you may have noticed with other practice methods.